Liyuna123/Gesture_Controlled_Robot/index.md

 For the next milestone, I will be creating the controller and testing to see that each component works individually.

 ## Image

+This is an image of what I achieved in this milestone.
+In the image, you can see that the hardware of the robot is built.
+I have not yet attached the wheels.
 ![Image1](IMG_2073.HEIC)

 <!--For your first milestone, describe what your project is and how you plan to build it.
 You can include: